dr-schlange/nallely-midi/arise-source/index.md

 ### Code your own visuals

-## An organic system inspired by Smalltalk
+## An organic system inspired by live systems

 ## Open-source